 Published Thursday, July 12, 2018 11:00AM EDT

-The recent spike in gun violence has killed at least nine people and injured as many as nine others.
+The spike in gun violence, including a mass shooting in the city’s busy Greektown neighbourhood on July 23, has killed at least nine people and injured as many as nine others.
 Many of the shootings have taken place in busy areas of the city in broad daylight, such as an attack in the entertainment district on a Saturday evening and another in Kensington Market, an area popular with tourists.

 Toronto Police Chief Mark Saunders has called the attackers' “brazenness” a cause for concern.
 However, he has also said the majority of shootings in the city are typically linked to gang violence and that the average person shouldn’t be concerned for their safety walking down the street.

-On July 12, Tory and Saunders announced a $15-million plan to tackle gun crime in the city.
+In early July, Tory and Saunders announced a $15 million plan to tackle gun crime in the city.
 The plan will see additional officers placed in certain neighbourhoods between the hours of 7 p.m. and 3 a.m. for an eight-week stretch in the summer.
-The mayor also said the city would invest in existing community initiatives to prevent gang violence.
+The mayor also said the city has hired 170 new officers and would invest in existing community initiatives to prevent gang violence.